 Originally, an ordeal was a form of trial to determine guilt or innocence; however, the term evolved to be applied to any severe trial or test of courage, endurance, or fortitude.
-Therefore, the two usages of the term among the North American tribes may be divided into those ordeals which were used to establish guilt and to settle differences, and those which were undergone for the sake of some material or supernatural advantage.
+Therefore, the two usages of the term among the North American tribes may be divided into ordeals used to establish guilt and settle differences and those undergone for the sake of some material or supernatural advantage.

 A Haida priest would repeat the names of all persons in the village in the presence of a live mouse and determine the guilty party by watching its motions.

 A Tlingit suspected of witchcraft was tied up for 8 or 10 days to extort a confession from him, and he was liberated at the end of that period if he were still alive.
 But, as confession secured immediate liberty and involved no unpleasant consequences except an obligation to remove the spell, few were probably found innocent.
-This, however, can hardly be considered as a real ordeal, since the guilt of the victim was practically assumed, and the test was in the nature of a torment to extract confession.
+This, however, can hardly be considered a real ordeal since the victim’s guilt was practically assumed, and the test was like torment to extract a confession.

 Also connected with ordeals of this class were contests between individuals and groups, for it was supposed that victory was determined more by supernatural than by natural powers.
 A case is recorded among the Comanche where two men whose ill will toward each other had become so great as to defy all attempts at reconciliation were allowed to fight a duel.
 Their left arms were tied together, a knife placed in the right hand of each, and they fought until both fell.
-A similar duel is recorded in a Teton myth and the Eskimo practiced similar contests.
+A Teton myth recorded a similar duel, and the Eskimo practiced similar contests.

 In this culture, when two Eskimo groups met for the first time, each party selected a champion, and the two struck each other on the side of the head or the bared shoulders until one gave in.
-Champions of ancient Eskimo bands, Netchilirmiut and Aivilirmiut, contested by pressing the points of their knives against each others cheeks.
+Champions of ancient Eskimo bands, Netchilirmiut and Aivilirmiut, contested by pressing the points of their knives against each other’s cheeks.
 Such contests were also forced on persons wandering among strange people and were often matters of life and death.
-Chinook myths speak of similar tests of endurance between super natural beings, and perhaps they were shared by men.
-Differences between towns on the north Pacific coast were often settled by appointing a day for fighting, when the people of both sides arrayed themselves in their hide and wooden armor and engaged in a pitched battle, the issue being determined by the fall of one or two prominent men.
+Chinook myths speak of similar endurance tests between supernatural beings, perhaps shared by men.
+Differences between towns on the North Pacific coast were often settled by appointing a day for fighting when the people of both sides arrayed themselves in their hide and wooden armor and engaged in a pitched battle, the issue being determined by the fall of one or two prominent men.
 Contests between strangers or representatives of different towns or social groups were also settled by playing a game.
-At a feast on the north Pacific coast one who had used careless or slighting words toward the people of his host was forced to devour a tray full of bad-tasting food, or perhaps to swallow a quantity of urine.
+At a feast on the North Pacific coast, one who had used careless or slighting words toward the people of his host was forced to devour a tray full of bad-tasting food or perhaps to swallow a quantity of urine.
 Two persons often contested to see which could empty a tray the more expeditiously.

-Ordeals of the second type covered the hardships placed upon a growing boy to make him strong, the fasts and regulations to which a girl was subjected at puberty, and those which a youth underwent in order to obtain supernatural helpers, as well as the solitary fasts of persons who desired to become priests or medicine men who desired greater supernatural power.
-These tests of endurance were especially applicable to the fasts and tortures undergone in preparation for ceremonies or during initiations into secret societies.
+Ordeals of the second type covered the hardships placed upon a growing boy to make him strong, the fasts and regulations to which a girl was subjected at puberty, and those which a youth underwent to obtain supernatural helpers, as well as the solitary fasts of persons who desired to become priests or medicine men who desired greater supernatural power.
+These endurance tests were especially applicable to the fasts and tortures underwent in preparation for ceremonies or during initiations into secret societies.

 Initiating a youth into the mysteries of the tribe took place about the time of puberty and varied greatly from tribe to tribe.
-Pueblo children, when old enough to have the religious mysteries imparted to them, went through a ceremonial flogging.
+When old enough to have the religious mysteries imparted, Pueblo children went through ceremonial flogging.
 Similarly, the Alibamu and other Indian tribes of the Gulf states would require the children to pass through a group that whipped them until they drew blood.

-Similar, were the ordeals gone through by chiefs among the Haida, Tlingit, Tsimshian, and other north Pacific coast tribes when they desired to increase wealth, have success in war, or to obtain long life.
+Similar were the ordeals went through by chiefs among the Haida, Tlingit, Tsimshian, and other North Pacific coast tribes when they desired to increase wealth, have success in war, or obtain long life.
 It was also practiced by priests and medicine men who wished to increase their powers.
-At such times they chewed certain herbs supposed to aid them in seeing the spirits.
+At such times they chewed certain herbs to aid them in seeing the spirits.
 The use of the “black drink” by Muskhogean tribes was with similar intent.

-While undergoing initiation into a secret society on the north Pacific coast a youth fasted and for a certain period disappeared into the woods, where he was supposed to commune with the spirit of the society in complete solitude.
+While undergoing initiation into a secret society on the North Pacific coast, a youth fasted and, for a certain period, disappeared into the woods, where he was supposed to commune with the spirit of the society in complete solitude.
 Anyone discovering a Kwakiutl youth at this time could slay him and obtain the secret society privileges in his stead.
-On the plains, the principal participants in the Sun Dance had skewers run through the fleshy parts of their backs, to which thongs were attached and fastened at the other end to the Sun Dance pole.
+On the plains, the principal participants in the Sun Dance had skewers run through the fleshy parts of their backs, to which thongs were attached and fastened at the other end of the Sun Dance Pole.
 Sometimes a person was drawn up so high as barely to touch the ground and afterward would throw his weight against the skewers until they tore their way out.
 Another participant would have the thongs fastened to a skull, which he pulled around the entire camping circle, and no matter what obstacles impeded his progress, he was not allowed to touch either thongs or skull with his hands.

-During the Hidatsa ceremony of Naxpike, a variant of the Sun Dance, devotees ran arrows through their muscles in different parts of their bodies; and on one occasion a warrior is known to have tied a thirsty horse to his body by means of thongs passed through holes in his flesh, after which he led him to water, restrained him from drinking without touching his hands to the thongs, and brought him back in triumph.
-The special ordeal of a Cheyenne society was to walk with bare feet on hot coals.
+During the Hidatsa ceremony of Naxpike, a variant of the Sun Dance, devotees ran arrows through the muscles in different parts of their bodies.
+On one occasion, a warrior is known to have tied a thirsty horse to his body utilizing thongs passed through holes in his flesh, after which he led him to water, restrained him from drinking without touching his hands to the thongs, and brought him back in triumph.
+The special ordeal of a Cheyenne society was walking barefoot on hot coals.